 - Ice water: Ice water helps the water not soak into the flour too much which helps the gluten form in the dough whilst giving you that flaky texture!

-- Canned pumpkin: The reason we use canned versus homemade pureed pumpkin here is because canned has less moisture in it and ensures consistent results whereas using a homemade pureed pumpkin might be more closesly related to apple sauce in texture which would affect the custard filling.
+- Canned pumpkin: The reason we use canned versus homemade pureed pumpkin here is because canned has less moisture in it.
+This ensures consistent results whereas using a homemade pureed pumpkin might be more closesly related to apple sauce in texture which would affect the custard filling.

 - Heavy cream: Heavy cream helps give a dense and creamy texture to the custard that compliments the canned pumpkin.